-In 1127 a new town was created on the site of a Saxon settlement.
-Since medieval times the settlement has expanded little and maintains its simple grid of streets which lead down the hill and away from the castle to form the town.
-In 1203 King John granted Bishop’s Castle its first charter and by 1285 there were forty-six Burgesses.
+Bishop’s Castle Shropshire lies about twenty miles south west of the county town of Shrewsbury.
+It has been a central market place in the Marches for hundreds of years.
+The castle, from which the town derives its name, was built between 1085-1100 by the Bishops of Hereford, as Marcher Lords, for defence against the Welsh.
+A new town was created here on the site of an Anglo-Saxon settlement in 1127.
+The settlement has expanded little since medieval times and even in the twenty-first century maintains its simple grid of streets and burgage plots which lead down the hill and away from the remains of the castle to form the town.
+In 1203 King John granted Bishop’s Castle its first charter and later in1285 there were forty-six Burgesses.

 Elizabeth I and the Elizabethan Charter of 1573

 By the mid-sixteenth century Bishop’s Castle was returned to the Crown after which Queen Elizabeth I authorised a new charter, dated 1573, which specified self-government of Bishop’s Castle through a Bailiff and fifteen Capital Burgesses.
 The borough had its own prison from this time, but most importantly this Elizabethan charter marked a new phase in the history of Bishop’s Castle.
 However the castle, from which the town takes its name, has for the most part disappeared and what remains is cared for by the Old Castle Land Trust.
 In its place the eighteenth century Town Hall stands ‘castle-like’ in a strategically dominant position at the top of the town surrounded by smaller buildings of stone, timber and brick, which together create a characterful townscape.
 Whilst it is known that other civic buildings have existed in the adjacent area – the Jacobean Market Hall built in 1618 and the Powis Market Hall built in 1781 – this particular building is the only surviving civic structure in the town today.